Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time: Main Operations --- Proof of Lemma

 \paragraph{Operation \ref{opr:convert-i-non-witness} --- Convert an $i$-non-witness edge to an $i$-witness edge.}

-The data structure removes the endpoints of the given edge from the $\H$-leaf data structures.
-If any $i$-primary endpoint is removed, the data structure updates approximate $i$-counters at all $(i, \const{primary})$-ancestors.
+The data structure changes the status of the endpoints of the converted edge to $(i,\const{witness})$ using the $\H$-leaf data structure.
+If either endpoint of the edge had $(i,\const{primary})$-status prior to the conversion, the approximate $i$-counters at all ancestors of the $\H$-leaf containing the endpoing may be invalid and the endpoints may lose $(i,\const{primary})$-status.
+The data structure updates the approximate $i$-counters at all $(i, \const{primary})$-ancestors, and removes $(i,\const{primary})$-status of the endpoints, if necessary.
+This costs $O(\log n(\log\log n)^2)$ time, by Lemmas~\ref{lemma-counters} and \ref{lemma-induced-forests}.